 - Interview you if you are receiving anesthesia.

 - Greet you, mark your surgical site if needed and be available to answer any questions you may have.
 This also may be done by the physician’s PA (physician’s assistant).

 - Your driver/family member will be able to leave or stay in our lobby.
 They will provide their contact information and we will call them back to join you in the recovery area prior to discharge.

 - You will be monitored by an anesthesia provider who will be with you throughout the entire procedure.

-- If you are not having sedation, you will be monitored by the Registered Nurse in the room who will be with you throughout the entire procedure.
+- If you are not having sedation, you will be monitored by the Registered Nurse who will be with you throughout the entire procedure.

 - Any necessary antibiotics will be given to you just prior to the procedure.